mrsonne/hubit/docs/examples.md

 where `hubit_components` would typically be a package you have installed in site-packages.

 ### Running
 To get results from a model requires you to submit a [`query`][hubit.config.Query].
-After `Hubit` has processed the query, i.e. executed relevant components, the values of the queried attributes are returned in the _response_.
+After `Hubit` has processed the query the values of the queried attributes are returned in the _response_.
 A query may spawn many component workers that may each represent an instance of the same or different model components.
 Below are two examples of queries and the corresponding responses.

 ```python
 # Load model from file